 KV Cache Calculator

 This calculator estimates how much GPU memory you need to serve a large language model.
-It accounts for model weights, the KV cache (the part most people under-budget), activation/runtime overhead, and GPU memory currently available on common accelerators.
+It accounts for model weights, the KV cache (the part most people under-budget), activation/runtime overhead, and the nominal memory capacity of common current and announced accelerators.
+GPU presets compare memory only; they do not validate framework, precision, interconnect, or sharding support, and Preview capacities can change.

 It’s intended to pair with the KV Cache blog post .
 All math runs in your browser — nothing is sent to a server.
 Paste a Hugging Face model id (e.g. Qwen/Qwen2.5-7B-Instruct) to auto-fill the architecture from the model’s config.json — only metadata is fetched, never weights — or pick a curated preset, then tweak any field in Advanced options to override.